SciLifeLab/courses/ngsintro/1911/labs/loops_lab.md

 They show for how long the job has been running.
 When it reaches the time limit you requested (7 hours in this case) the session will shut down, and you will lose all unsaved data.
 Connect to this node from within uppmax.
+**Note:** If nothing shows up (you canceled your reservation in the morning), you will need to book a new node.
+Look at the exercises from this morning on how to book a node again if you need it.

 ```
 $ ssh -Y r292